daishishi/Reconstruct_Image/README.md

 How to use:
 Windows
 -Open the PowerShell
--digit cd -Path from the directory where the script is- ex: C:\Users\***\Downloads -digit python ImgRedo.py
+-digit: cd -Path from the directory where the script is- ex: C:\Users\***\Downloads
+-digit: python ImgRedo.py
--digit the path from the directory with the images and Json files -Wait the process finish
+-digit: the path from the directory with the images and Json files -Wait the process finish

 Dependencies: